-It is important we take the time to appreciate the bounty we are given every single day.
-This may be difficult at times, especially if you are in an anxious state.
-During these periods, it can feel impossible to see beyond what’s occurring outside of ourselves.
+We understand this may be difficult at times, especially if you are in an anxious state, as it can feel impossible to see beyond our own current struggles.

 “Being thankful is not always experienced as a natural state of existence, we must work at it, akin to a type of strength training for the heart.” – Larissa Gomez

-Taking the time to be grateful - no matter how difficult it may be - has a direct correlation on your mental health.
-Research has shown that practicing daily gratitude can have a positive influence on your interpersonal feelings ( ie . trust, admiration and respect) and emotional state 1.
+Yet, taking the time to be grateful - no matter how difficult it may be - is key to living a fruitful and positive life, as it has a direct correlation on your mental health.
+Research has shown that practicing daily gratitude can have a positive influence on your interpersonal feelings (ie . trust, admiration and respect) and emotional state 1.
 Plus, there appears to be a link between those who practice daily gratitude and living a life with greater positive affect and satisfaction 2 .

 When you focus on your heart and allow it to empower your intentions, it can play a commanding role in changing your life.
 Afterall, it is the power of the heart that keeps our brain alive.
 Only when the two are in unison do we find harmony, hope and balance in our lives.